Exploring the creek…Catching a fish…Learning about native landscaping…What will you discover during one of our programs?

 Nature Exploration Backpack Kits

 Borrow a nature backpack, and use it to explore the grounds.
 Search for birds or bugs, and identify what you find!
 You can check out the Bird bag or the Bug bag from 8-3, Monday through Friday.

-During the winter, spend time with the watershed learning about topics that affect our water, or take time to get outside and learn something new.
+During the winter, spend time with the watershed learning about topics that affect our water.

 “I found a woodpecker!”
 “We are definitely coming back.” –Discovery Point visitors, after using the Bird Bag.